thayton/thayton.github.io/_drafts/eygbl.md

 ![4](/assets/eygbl/4.png)

 The `tss-token` header is required when we send our request.
 Without it we'll get back a 403 Invalid Access response from the server.

-The response sent back is a JSON string with the following fields:
+For a successful request, the response sent back is a JSON string with the following fields:

 ```json
 {